targed/Awesome-Plugins/README.md

 ## How to use with Open Assistant

 Paste the url for the plugin you want to use from the links above and click save.
+The plugin will not always work on the first try, so try again if it doesn't work.
 ![App Screenshot](https://cdn.jsdelivr.net/gh/targed/GPT-Plugins@main/Media/OA-Plugins.png)

 ## Plugin Sites